Church Eaton

 Church Eaton is a village and civil parish in Staffordshire some 6 mi southwest of Stafford, 6 mi northwest of Penkridge and 4 mi from the county boundary with Shropshire.
 It is in rolling dairy farming countryside.
 The hamlet of Wood Eaton is northwest of the village.

+The civil parish also contains Marston to the south and since 1934 has included the hamlet of Apeton to the north.

 Parish church

 The Church of England parish church of Saint Editha largely dates from the 12th century.
 It has a square west tower with a spire, a large 7-light east window of fine stained glass by C.E.
 Kempe depicting scenes from the life of Christ, and "the broken and repaired remains of an elaborate early 12th century font, closely related to the font at Bradley," and that at Lilleshall, except that the font at Bradley is in much better condition.
 Nikolaus Pevsner states that these fonts were all made at Gnosall.

 Amenities

 Church Eaton has a public house, The Royal Oak.